pathomasco-beep/World-builder-roleplay/README.md

 ## Installation

 1. Download the `.skill` files from the [Releases](../../releases) page
-2. Open each file in Claude — they install automatically
+2. Open each file in Claude
 3. Both skills need to be installed for the full experience

 **Recommended:** Claude Max plan (the skills are large and benefit from extended context).
 Should work on Pro for smaller worlds.